onzfonz/comp227/src/content/6/en/part6a.md

 ```

 The implementation of both functionalities is straightforward.
-It is noteworthy that we **have not** bound the state of the form fields to the state of the `App` component like we have previously done.
+Notice that we **have not** bound the state of the form fields to the state of the `App` component like we have previously done.
 React calls this kind of form [uncontrolled](https://reactjs.org/docs/uncontrolled-components.html).

 >Uncontrolled forms have certain limitations (for example, dynamic error messages or disabling the submit button based on input are not possible).